r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 and the STL (C++) library.
-In that case, the solution is to include all Windows headers before including any C++ headers, and to avoid `using namespace std` (avoid completely via using the `std::` prefix, or at least put it after including the Windows headers).
+In that case, the solution is to include all Windows headers before including any C++ headers, and to avoid `using namespace std` (avoid completely via using the `std::` prefix, or at least only include it after including the Windows headers).

 The conflict has also been seen between a custom definition in the source of an R package and the STL (C++) library.
-In that case, using a unique name instead of `byte` should help.
+In that case, using a unique name instead of `byte` helps.

 ### Prepared patches for packages